Analysis | NBA draft winners and losers: A win for LaMelo Ball, woe for the Warriors

 Losers: Golden State Warriors

-In time, it’s possible that Wednesday will be remember as the night the Warriors drafted a perennial all-star big man in James Wiseman and set up another title window for the twilight of Stephen Curry’s career.
+In time, it’s possible that Wednesday will be remembered as the night the Warriors drafted a perennial all-star big man in James Wiseman and set up another title window for the twilight of Stephen Curry’s career.
 In the moment, Wednesday was the devastating night that Golden State’s Klay Thompson suffered a significant right leg injury.
 Yahoo Sports reported Wednesday that there is “fear” that Thompson, who spent the last 17 months recovering from a right ACL tear suffered during the 2019 Finals, might be looking an at Achilles’ tendon injury.
 Further tests are expected on Thursday.

 This is simply awful news for Thompson, the Warriors and the NBA as a whole.
 Losing Thompson for a meaningful period of time would completely shift the focus for the Warriors two days before free agency is set to open and less than two weeks before training camp.
 They would likely be a borderline playoff team at best without Thompson, and they would be susceptible to another ugly losing season should Curry miss any time along the way.
 Golden State ownership must now decide whether it’s willing to take on salary in a season that might not pay off with title contention or whether it should pivot toward a dramatic retooling to ensure the team’s best shot at a deep playoff run in 2022.
 Life came at the Warriors so fast.